commons-research/MINE-Database/README.md

 Pickaxe.py can be called independently to generate predictions with or without database storage.
 To list all options call `python -m minedatabase.pickaxe -h`.
 Note that due to relative imports, it needs to be run as a module (-m flag) from the MINE-Database directory.
 To predict metacyc reactions for one generation on compounds in the iML1515 model one would call

-`python pickaxe.py -C ./data/metacyc_generalized_rules.tsv -r ./data metacyc_coreactants.tsv -g 1 -c ../example_data/iML1515_ecoli_GEM.csv`
+`python pickaxe.py -C ./data/metacyc_rules/metacyc_generalized_rules.tsv -r ./data/metacyc_rules/metacyc_coreactants.tsv -g 1 -c ../example_data/iML1515_ecoli_GEM.csv`

 ## Running Pickaxe (current)
 ### Running Pickaxe through the CLI (recommended)